 Booking details: Fight zombies in a free-roam VR experience in Odaiba!

 The Rainbow Bridge is a delight to see, especially at night.
 It’s free to walk across and you can get some incredible photos of the bridge itself, and even Mt.
-Fuji if you’re lucky.
-The below photo tour takes you across the bridge during the time and spots where you can get the best possible pictures.
+Fuji if you’re lucky (depends on weather).
+The photo tour below takes you across the bridge during the time and spots where you can get the best possible pictures.
 The tour also includes spots in Odaiba itself for great snaps.

 Booking details: Walk Tokyo’s famous Rainbow Bridge for an Odaiba Photo Tour!

 Would you like to experience a survival game wearing camouflage wear and wielding BB guns?
 This exciting game can be enjoyed in many parts of Japan, including Odaiba!
 It’s all held indoors, so you can go even if the weather isn’t good.
 Find out more about this thrilling experience.

 Booking details: Try a Survival Game Experience in Tokyo